elly-hacen/Django-PostgreSQL-Setup/README.md

 ### 2.1 Install `libpq-dev` package

 Ensure you have the `libpq-dev` package installed, which is required for psycopg2:
+- `libpq-dev` contains libraries and headers for C language frontend development

 ```bash
 sudo apt update